niess/pumas-luajit/docs/docs/api/physics/build.md

 {: .justify}

 This function takes a single table argument as detailed in the synopsis below.
-One must provide a list of materials to tabulate.
+One must provide a table of materials to tabulate.
 Other keyword arguments are optionnal.
+The materials table can contain [Material](Material.md) instances indexed by name or directly name `string`s refering to existing entries in the [materials](../data/materials.md) table (see the [examples](#examples) below).
 {: .justify}

 ## Synopsis